 ~ interesting plots/unusual stories/interesting biographies

-~ fairy tales from all over the world and fantasy books
+~ fairy tales, myths, legends from all over the world and fantasy books

 Some of my all time favourite novels:

-I created a goodreads account now, so there you can find which books I read/liked :) However, I haven't added most crime fiction books, they always seem to be kind of similar to me, so I find it hard to remember which I have read and which I haven't :D I have for example read several books by Lee Child, Douglas Preston and Lincoln Child, Tess Gerritsen, Karin Slaughter, Joy Fielding, Mary Higgins-Clark, Mo Hayder, John Grisham, James Patterson, Simon Beckett, John Katzenbach,... and while I usually I find all of them entertaining/nice, usually not good enough to memorize them well.
-But as I anyway only get them from the library, it doesn't matter if I pick one I already read.
+I have a goodreads account , there you can find which books I read/liked :) However, I haven't added most crime fiction books, they always seem to be kind of similar to me, so I find it hard to remember which I have read and which I haven't :D I have for example read several books by Lee Child, Douglas Preston and Lincoln Child, Tess Gerritsen, Karin Slaughter, Joy Fielding, Mary Higgins-Clark, Mo Hayder, John Grisham, James Patterson, Simon Beckett, John Katzenbach,... and while I usually I find all of them entertaining/nice, usually not good enough to memorize them well.

-I always love book recommendations or your opinion about a book you read! :) I absolutely don't mind spoilers for long enough books, the opposite :D Spoilers usually increase my interest in a book (except for very short stories under 100 pages and some crime novels, for example Sebastian Fitzek's books).
+I always love book recommendations or your opinion about a book you read! :) I absolutely don't mind spoilers for long enough books, the opposite :D Spoilers usually increase my interest in a book (except for very short stories under 100 pages and crime novels/thriller(books with very surprising plot twists).
 Sometimes I read the wikipedia plot summary of a book before reading it, to not be disturbed by the suspense and the general plot, so that I can enjoy all the details.

-However, in general I often prefer listening to radio dramas than to music :)
+In general I prefer listening to radio dramas and recently also audio books than to music.

-I don't watch movies/tv series very often, I prefer reading, but I like comedies, science fiction, some dramas, historical movies, documentaries, ...
+I usually prefer reading, but I like comedies, science fiction, fantasy, some dramas, historical movies, documentaries, ...

 I love to write and send postcards and decorate them :) I like washi tape, stickers and choosing nice stamps.

-For me the most important part of a postcard is the text: I like anything that's more than just "Greetings from..." or more than one sentence.
-I love lots of text! :)
+For me the most important part of a postcard is your text: I like anything that's more than just "Greetings from..." or more than one sentence. ** And I love lots of text! :)**

-Don't worry too much about the picture on the front side of the postcard, really anything is quite ok to me, but if you have a variety of postcards to choose from anyway/easy access to postcard shops, here are the types of postcards I especially like:
+Don't worry too much about the picture on the front side of the postcard, really anything is fine with me, but if you anyway have a variety of postcards to choose from/easy access to postcard shops, here are the types of postcards I especially like:

 nature/plant postcards with nature from your region/country/holiday country